Gun fu: Comic books

-Gun Fu is also the name of a series of comic books by Howard M. Shum and Joey Mason, about a Hong Kong police officer in the 1930s who employs a combination of gun-play and martial arts.
+Gun Fu is also the name of a series of comic books by Howard M. Shum and Joey Mason, about a Hong Kong police officer in the 1930s who employs a combination of gunplay and martial arts.

 Pen-and-paper games

 It is not certain where or when the actual term "gun fu" was invented.
 One of the earliest written records exists in the tabletop role-playing game Cyberpunk 2020 which was first published in 1988.